warriorzz/warriorzz/README.md

 # ![pepeSenora](https://cdn.betterttv.net/emote/5a85705d015fa621b3af4b35/2x) Welcome to my GitHub profile!

-- 🔭 I’m currently working on [ktify](https://github.com/warriorzz/ktify).
+- 🔭 I’m currently working on nothing cause I'm lazy.
+Anyways, you will see some kind of activity at some time (didn't tell you when!).
 - 🌱 I’m currently learning managing kubernetes clusters.<!-- 👯 I’m looking to collaborate on ...- 🤔 I’m looking for help with ...-->
 - 💬 Ask me about java and Kotlin.
 - 📫 How to reach me: [Click here](mailto:warriormayer@gmail.com)<!-- 😄 Pronouns: ...-->